 Galloping with Light Einstein Relativity and Folklore Felix AlbaJuez Manuel TohariaCortés Jesús ZamoraBonilla 9781456373856 Books

 This Chapter is like a deLIGHTful jigsaw puzzle!
 To get a proper grasp of the Theory of Special Relativity, the reader has to fit together so many pieces of knowledge from Chapters 1-5, as well as the new ones from this Chapter.
-Fortunately, a variety of means of transport (a train, a car, a spaceship, all sorts of miraculous horses, ...) and thorough instructions, accompanied with excellently deployed signposts (i.e. diagrams and graphs), help the reader to get a wonderfully clear picture of:
+Fortunately, a variety of means of transport (a train, a car, a spaceship, all sorts of miraculous horses, ...) and thorough instructions, accompanied with excellently deployed signposts (i.e. diagrams and graphs), help the reader to get a wonderfully clear picture of:- the behavior of light (i.e. electromagnetic radiation) and the reasons for its limit speed,

 - the difference between Minkowski's "space-time" and classical "space" and "time",